-The existing erosion protection works at, and adjacent to, 44 & 48 Childe Street have been damaged by erosion and wave action.
+The subject property is 6 Childe Street consisting of lots 32 & 33 Section 3 DP 1623.
+The existing erosion protection works at, and adjacent to, the subject property have been damaged by erosion and wave action.
 These works have been in a state of disrepair for some time.